DonJuan2000/Badminton-Anzeige/README.md

     ```shell
     cd Badminton-Anzeige
     ```

+3. Edit the .env file, to contain the correct IP-Address.

+    1. The .env file should contain the servers own IP-Address, when starting a hotspot.

-3. Build the docker images (Requires internet access!)
+4. Build the docker images (Requires internet access!)

     1. Give the install script the right to be executed.
         ```shell